With breaks from school, warmer temperatures and an approved vacation form submitted at work, summer travel is calling your name.

 Closer to Home

-Sleeping Lady Mountain Resort, Leavenworth, Wash.
+Sleeping Lady Mountain Resort, Leavenworth, Washington

-Sleeping Lady rests on the site of the old Civilian Conservation Corps, which was known as Camp Icicle from the 1930s and 1940s.
+The Sleeping Lady resort rests on the site of the old Civilian Conservation Corps, which was known as Camp Icicle from the 1930s and 1940s.
 The site was purchased in 1991, with all 18 buildings saved and remodeled to meet or exceed building and energy codes.
 The resort is currently pursuing its LEED Certification for Existing Buildings through the U.S. Green Building Council.

 The resort features 28,000 linear feet of decking made from recycled plastic bags and wood scraps, a geo-exchange system supplying heating and cooling, reclaimed wood sourced on site used in construction, organic garden to provide kitchen ingredients, building insulation made of group computer paper and cardboard boxes, electric vehicles and more.